nyu-cs-cy-6533-fall-2021/assignment-1-images-yz8338/README.md

 ![alpha_pic2](Assignment_1/figures/p3/alpha_pic2.png)

-Here are the results when using *Mandrill-gray.ppm* as front and "tandon_stacked_color.ppm" as back:
+Here are the results when using *Mandrill-gray.ppm* as front and *tandon_stacked_color.ppm* as back:

 * alpha = 0.5